Considering the potential side effects, deciding whether or not use pharmaceutical treatments for Cushing’s disease is stressful.

 Side Effects of Trilostane

-Commonly reported adverse reactions include:
+Commonly reported adverse reactions to include:

 - Loss of appetite